Turn Any Document into Slides, Podcasts, Videos, Mind Maps, Quizzes & Data Tables — The Studio Command Center

 Slide Decks — Source-Grounded Presentations in 90 Seconds

 Two deck formats: "Detailed Deck" produces comprehensive slides with full text — ideal for emailing or reading independently.
 "Presenter Slides" produces clean visuals with key talking points — ideal for live presentations with speaker notes.
+Choose based on whether your audience will read the slides or watch you present them.

 Revise individual slides using the Pencil UI — prompt-based editing for text, layout, and visuals without regenerating the entire deck.
 PPTX export contains editable text boxes.
 Batch revisions to avoid quota limits.
-Full Slide Deck Guide →

 Audio Overviews — Podcast-Style Conversations from Your Sources

 80+ languages supported.
 Quality varies by language — English is best.
-Customize with focus instructions: topic, audience, tone.
-The hosts can sound enthusiastic, analytical, or conversational.
-Download as audio file for offline listening.
-Full Audio Guide →
+Customize with focus instructions: specify the topic, audience, tone (enthusiastic, analytical, or conversational), and length.
+The hosts can emphasize different aspects of your sources based on your prompt.
+Download as an MP3 file for offline listening.

 Video Overviews — AI-Narrated Visual Summaries

 Video Overviews include facts, examples, quotes, and images pulled from your sources.
 Choose brief or long format.
 Tailor with a prompt specifying audience and focus.
 Cinematic Video (Ultra only) adds fluid animations and rich visuals.
 Cannot edit after generation — re-prompt and regenerate for changes.
-Full Video Guide →

 Mind Maps — Interactive Concept Visualization in 15 Seconds